aws-samples/amazon-dynamodb-labs/content/game-player-data/core-usage/Step4.en.md

     print(user)
 ```

-At the beginning of this script, you import the Boto 3 library and some simple classes to represent the objects inthe application code.
+At the beginning of this script, you import the Boto 3 library and some simple classes to represent the objects in the application code.
 You can see the definitions for those entities in the **application/entities.py** file.

 The real work of the script happens in the `fetch_game_and_users` function that’s defined in the module.
 This is similar to a function you would define in your application to be used by any endpoints that need this data.